Shabana-Tabassum/PyRepo/README.md

             Check for Data Types
             Set Relationship between different sheets of an Excel WorkBook Build Charts
-            Build Dash Board for Interactive Analysis of Data between Charts
+            Build Dash Board for Interactive Analysis of Data between Visuals

         Musical Analysis of Data from Spotify
         Source of the Data set is https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset.